kintohub/kintohub/docs/anatomy/anatomy-settings.md

 This is an irreversible action and your service will be shutdown immediately.

-1. Follow the instructions above on getting to the **Settings** tab and then click **Delete Service** button.
+1. Follow the instructions above on getting to the **Settings** tab and then click on the **Delete Service** button.
-2. Type in the service name in the prompt and again click on `Delete` button.
+2. Type in the service name in the prompt and again click on the `Delete` button.

 ![Delete Service](/img/anatomy/delete-service.png)